archi-j/icon-studio.github.io/_posts/2022-07-12-PR_An-ontology-based-analysis-of-the-industry-foundation-class-schema.markdown

 ## Applications of ontology definitions
 - Some comparison of component ontology and the IFC schema
 - Defining a new classification structure based on ontology definitions
+  - The focus of this comparative study begins at the IfcElement level and classifies the hierarchy based on definitions from the ontology.
+  - A breadth first approach has been followed to divide the elements into two broad groups namely, (a) primary building elements and (b) element components.
+  - PrimayBuildingElements = [IfcBeam, IfcChimney, IfcColumn, IfcCurtainWall, IfcDoor, IfcFooting, IfcMember, IfcPile, IfcRamp, IfcRoof, IfcSlab, IfcStair, IfcWall, IfcWindow, IfcProxyBuildingElement]
+  - ElementParts = [IfcCovering, IfcRampFlight, IfcStairFlight, IfcBuildingElementPart, IfcDoor, IfcWindow]
+  - The ontology structure allows defining a more logical and consistent semantic structure to the building elements, defined as concepts.
+An important benefit of this classification is that, ideally based on their function, different users, as well as the software implementers can unambiguously define classes.

 ## Conclusion and outlook
 - This research outlines a possible foundation for the development and implementation of a new integrated framework that is expected to define a clearer and less ad hoc structure for IFC.
 The new structure, like the current IFC is extensible.
 In addition, the method and classifications of extensions are well defined.
 This research has shown the usefulness of ontologies for specifying consistent implementation structures using IFC.